bzbrn/ForintFlipper/README.md

 - The code is way less elegant and optimized
 - It uses Hungarian Forints (which you should definitely invest in <img src="https://cdn.discordapp.com/emojis/1110638202659811440.webp?size=16&quality=lossless">)

+## Installation for Android

+Download and run the .apk file from the [Releases](https://github.com/bzbrn/ForintFlipper/releases) tab.

-## Installation
+## Installation for Windows

-The app is only available for Android and Windows (yet).
-Download the suitable file (apk for Android or exe for Windows) from the [Releases](https://github.com/bzbrn/ForintFlipper/releases) tab.
+Download the and extract the .zip file from the [Releases](https://github.com/bzbrn/ForintFlipper/releases) tab.
+Run the `ForintFlipper_<version>.exe` file.

 ## Setup